OliVer3112/Portfolio/README.md

 -Evaluating a model
 -Visualizing the outcome of a model

+Selecting a model
 KNN
 As a first approach of the project, we decided to split the group into machine learning and data team.
 The machine learning team was in charge of making the first approaches to any usable method we could use.
 So, we decided to try make work a decision tree, knn and gaussian naïve bayes.
 My task was to make a working model of K-nearest Neighbors.
 This selection was made since they were the first models we were told about, so it would be a very naïve approach to the project in order to get used to the project, python and how machine learning works.
-Although some research was conducted before to see some examples of the model, also the datacamp resources were helpful(Supervised Learning with scikit-learn) https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html https://www.datacamp.com/community/tutorials/k-nearest-neighbor-classification-scikit-learn https://paperswithcode.com/method/k-nn
+Some research was conducted before to see some examples of the model, also the datacamp resources were helpful ([Supervised Learning with scikit-learn]https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html https://www.datacamp.com/community/tutorials/k-nearest-neighbor-classification-scikit-learn https://paperswithcode.com/method/k-nn